develasquez/HTML5-Introduccion/06 - HTML5_Javascript .md

 ## Comunicaciones

-Server-Sent Events

-__Beacon__:The Beacon specification defines an interface that web developers can use to asynchronously transfer small HTTP data from the User Agent to a web server.
+* __Beacon__:The Beacon specification defines an interface that web developers can use to asynchronously transfer small HTTP data from the User Agent to a web server.

 	navigator.sendBeacon("/log", analyticsData);

-XMLHttpRequest Level 2
+* __XMLHttpRequest Level 2__

 ```JS